MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

 titlebold: Increasing efficiency with an internal portal
 titlenormal: to manage DMV IIMS initiative participants
 thumbnail: img/ncdmv-thumbnail.png
-preview: img/portal-animated-transparent.gif
+preview: img/landing-page-hero.webp
 weight: 2
-notice: For legal reasons I am not able to show project details.
-I am able to discuss the generalized process and am available to discuss in more detail upon request.
+notice: For legal reasons some details of work completed cannot be shown.
+Images are representational or blurred.
+preview_intro: This is a test description that needs to be updated and added to all case studies.
+Perhaps even added to the articles.
 date: 2018-08-04T00:33:20.559Z
 newdate: 2019-03-09T00:33:20.599Z
 client: NC Department of Motor Vehicles